luismcsoul/the-sustainable-republic/README.md

 4. This is a template for a dystopian control system based on algorithms.

-5. The idea is to signal escape routes to ongoing corporative/monopolistic tendencies: an algorithm that runs in parallel to the current mega tech algorithms feeding corrupt politicians and legislation that keep and amplify unsustainable practices affecting health and environment.
+5. The idea is to signal escape routes to ongoing corporative/monopolistic tendencies: an algorithm that runs in against the current mega tech algorithms feeding corrupt politicians and legislation that keep and amplify unsustainable practices affecting health and environment.
 -
 .
 ## FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM"